Tarawally/fluid-light-transport/docs/notebook.md

 ## Simulation Parameters

-We can model the behavior of the light fluid using standard fluid dynamics parameters.
+We can model the behaviour of the light fluid using standard fluid dynamics parameters.
 Adjust the sliders below to see how they affect the theoretical propagation model.

 ```{ojs}